Banner Images

 In 2005 I went to a Peace Corps reunion in Colorado (web page).
 In Denver I went to the zoo where I saw these polar bears.
 I love the little one on the right who looks like he is very happy.

 I think on that same day when I got back to the hotel, there was this family of ducks in the swimming pool.
-I don’t know why they were there.
+I don’t know why they were there, but there was a ramp for them to get in and out.

 On the way back from the reunion I went through Rocky Mountain National Park and over the Rockies on Trail Ridge Road.
 This road goes way up, above the treeline.
 Denver is a mile high, but these mountains are two miles high.